 Following are some exceptions:

-You must meet all the eligibility criteria set by Canada’s immigration legislation, i.e. IRPA and IRPR along with qualifying for these exceptions.
+You must meet all the eligibility criteria set by Canada’s immigration legislation, i.e. Immigration and Refugee Protection Act (IRPA) and Immigration and Refugee Protection Regulations (IRPR) along with qualifying for these exceptions.

 You can apply for refugee status in Canada with the following two methods:

-At any port of entry, such as an airport, seaport or land border where the officer will decide if your claim is eligible to be referred to the Immigration and Refugee Board of Canada (IRB)
+- At any port of entry, such as an airport, seaport or land border where the officer will decide if your claim is eligible to be referred to the IRB (IRB) of Canada.

 Two categories are made for the candidates who want to be resettled from outside Canada: